George Brett: 1980 postseason

 During the 1980 post-season, Brett led the Royals to their first American League pennant, sweeping the playoffs in three games from the rival Yankees who had beaten K.C. in the 1976, 1977 and 1978 playoffs.
 During Game 2 of the 1980 ALCS, Willie Randolph was on first base in the top of the eighth with two outs and the Royals up by just one run.
 Bob Watson hit a ball to the left field corner of Royals Stadium.
 The ball bounced right to Willie Wilson, but Wilson was not known for having a great arm, and third base coach Mike Ferraro waved Randolph home.
 Wilson overthrew U L Washington, the cut-off man, but Brett was in position behind him to catch the ball, then throw to Darrell Porter, who tagged out Randolph in a slide.
 TV cameras captured a furious George Steinbrenner fuming immediately after the play.
 The Royals won 3–2.
 Brett claimed after the game that he had deliberately positioned himself to cut off the throw in case Washington missed it, but Tommy John of the Yankees disagreed, thinking that if Brett had been backing up Washington, he would have been between shortstop and home plate, not over behind third base.
 Either way, he was in the perfect position to throw out Randolph.
 In Game 3, Brett hit a ball well into the third deck of Yankee Stadium off Yankees closer Goose Gossage.
 Gossage's previous pitch had been timed at 97 mph, leading ABC broadcaster Jim Palmer to say, "I doubt if he threw that ball 97 miles an hour."
 A moment later Palmer was given the actual reading of 98.
 "Well, I said it wasn't 97", Palmer replied.
 Brett then hit .375 in the 1980 World Series, but the Royals lost in six games to the Philadelphia Phillies.
-During the Series, Brett made headlines after leaving Game 2 in the 6th inning due to hemorrhoid pain.
+During the Series, Brett made headlines after leaving Game 2 in the sixth inning due to hemorrhoid pain.
 Brett had minor surgery the next day, and in Game 3 returned to hit a home run as the Royals won in 10 innings 4–3.
 After the game, Brett was famously quoted "...my problems are all behind me".
-In 1981 he missed two weeks of spring training to have his hemorrhoids removed.
+In 1981, he missed two weeks of spring training to have his hemorrhoids removed.

+1981

+On May 14, 1981, Brett hit UPI photographer Tom Gralish in the head with a crutch while Gralish was photographing him after a loss at Royals Stadium.
+Brett apologized the following day.
+Roughly two weeks later, in a fit of anger, he destroyed two toilets and a sink at Metropolitan Stadium as reported by sportswriter Mike Fish.
+On September 15 at a hotel in Anaheim, Brett confronted Fish about his reporting.
+Brett pushed reporter Janis Carr and had to be restrained by teammates Willie Wilson and Greg Keatley.
+Police were called but no arrests were made.